 This software registers two images using the transformation of the Cartesian coordinate system (similarity

 transformation).
 The images may have translational, rotational, and scaling differences.
-The user only
+The user selects the

 Assumptions: It is assumed that

-- the images have only translation, rotational, and scaling differences,
+- the images have only translation, rotation, and scaling differences,

 - scaling difference between the images is within a factor of 2,